Star Trek Lower Decks (LOW) Season 5

 It was a no-brainer for Lower Decks to visit the notorious Starbase 80, which was repeatedly stated to be the worst of Starfleet and to where Mariner was temporarily exiled in LOW: "Trusted Sources".
 It still gives her nightmares.
 But what the story makes of this priceless opportunity is underwhelming, to put it mildly.

 We only got a glimpse of Starbase 80 in "Trusted Sources".
 There were the two scruffy pilots with their rusty Type-15 shuttle and the Rolodex guy who was struck by a bat.
 Everything else was still left to our imagination.
 Even though there is no reason why those very same people should play a role again on the huge starbase, that would have been a nice touch, for the sake of continuity.
-Only the bats reappear (well, and we can briefly see one of the shuttle guys); everything and everyone else was extrapolated in an incoherent way, in a way to be just weird without a common theme.
+Only the bats reappear (well, and we can briefly see one of the shuttle guys); everything and everyone else was extrapolated in an incoherent way, in a way to be outdated, defective, dirty or just weird without a common theme.
 While I dig the TOS-era interiors and technology, the still 100 years older Enterprise-era uniforms and the Acamarians, for instance, somehow feel out of place.

 But I think what bothers me most in terms of lacking consistency is that it doesn't feel like Mariner has really been to Starbase 80 before and is really afraid of it.
 She doesn't seem to know anyone of the crew.
-Instead of providing valuable insight, she only mentions problems of the station that are obvious anyway.
+Instead of providing interesting insight, she only mentions problems of the station that are obvious anyway.
 Aside from that, Mariner has nothing but a vague fear of the starbase being "cursed", which she repeats like 20 times.
 This is boring and significantly lessens the impact of her apprehension in the story.
 Compare that to how skillfully her paranoid journey was fleshed out in "Cupid's Errant Arrow"!

 Starbase 80 was created with loving attention to detail on the visual side.
 But the unspecifically cursed place that Mariner is talking of all the time could have been any other station with any other crew.
 Well, we might see Starbase 80 as a mere backdrop for a more interesting story - if there were one.
 But I neither care for crew members that mutate to zombies nor for the lame explanation that a neural parasite is responsible for it.
 There is absolute zero originality in it.